 Coffee provides an energy boost, eases depression, and may even contribute to longer life – whether it’s grown organically or not.

 So health benefits aren’t the issue.
-The real question is whether organic coffee growers’ avoidance of chemicals and synthetic materials lowers the potential health risks.
+The real question is whether organic coffee growers’ avoidance of chemicals and synthetic materials lowers potential health risks.

 The evidence isn’t conclusive, but a growing amount of in-depth scientific research has shown that organic foods are generally healthier to consume than ones that haven’t been grown organically.